Kitahiroshima, Hokkaido

 Kitahiroshima (北広島市, Kitahiroshima-shi) is a city located in Ishikari, Hokkaido, Japan.
+It is a suburb of Sapporo, adjoining the prefectural capital directly to the east.
 The city's name has a literal meaning of "North Hiroshima City".

 Population

 As of July 31, 2023, the city had an estimated population of 57,019, with 27,221 households, and a density of 479 persons per km².
 The total area is 119.05 km2.

 History

 On September 1, 1996, Hiroshima Town was upgraded to be classified as a city, but as the city of Hiroshima in Hiroshima Prefecture already existed, the municipality was renamed to Kitahiroshima to prevent two cities having the same name.